Blog

 So, how does Smart Shopping differ from its hugely successful predecessor, Google Shopping?
 And is it right for your digital advertising objectives?
 Conversion Science has garnered some insights over the past couple of months and before you pause all your regular Shopping campaigns and embrace Smart Shopping 100%, we suggest that you weigh up the pros, cons and limitations pretty carefully.

-Plus Smart Shopping is simple to use!
+Plus, Smart Shopping is simple to use!

 There are a few requirements before you get started: